 How the Company engages

-The Company has a number of broking teams which take a very proactive and hands-on approach to engaging with clients, both through the handling of their day-to-day enquiries, policies and claims, and through providing them with broader market intelligence and data – for example, the Company’s Market Insight reports and other reports on the CPRI market’s response to Covid-19.
+The Company has a number of broking teams within the subsidiary companies of the Group which take a very proactive and hands-on approach to engaging with clients, both through the handling of their day-to-day enquiries, policies and claims, and through providing them with broader market intelligence and data.

 The digitalization of the CPRI market is also a key area of engagement with the Company’s clients to drive efficiencies in the insurance placement process and further enhance client service levels.
-The Company is focused on rolling out BPL Sphere to its clients, which is a new digital portfolio management solution that gives clients full and immediate visibility across all their CPRI data, via a single portal.
+The Company provides clients with access to BPL Sphere, its digital portfolio management solution, which gives clients full and immediate visibility across all their CPRI data, via a single portal.
+The Company is also working with insurers to support efforts to digitalise the full insurance placement cycle via third party digital platforms.

 The Company’s board closely monitors client servicing levels, business development activities, product development and other commercial initiatives in order to support sustainable growth over the long term.